vinhhoxuan168/shopizer/.gemini/styleguide.md

 When reviewing code that includes SQL queries or Hybris Flexible Search or ORM calls (like TypeORM, Prisma, SQLAlchemy, Hibernate):
 - **Requirement**: Any new query must use `Index Seek` or `Index Scan` on a limited range.
 Full `Index Scan` or `Table Scan` on large tables is prohibited.
 - **Detection**: Flag queries that use `SELECT *` without a `WHERE` clause on indexed columns.
-- **Warning**: If a query filters by a column that is not part of an index (check schema definitions if available , for hybris schema have name format *-items.xml), suggest adding an index or refactoring.
+- **Warning**: If a query filters by a column that is not part of an index (check schema definitions if available , hybris schema have name format *-items.xml), suggest adding an index or refactoring.

 ## 2. Slow Response Patterns